pcal43/pico8/pico8-home/README.md

 ## TODO list
-- MOAR LEVEL DESIGN
+- MOAR LEVELS
-- game flow, edit controls
+- extend conveyor drawing into gaps on corners
+- fix bugs when more than two collisions
+- draw wiring accurately
+- clean up brake animation timing.  don't animate belt until start of tick where brake was disengaged
 - add layered tile rendering (so items can go inside boxes)
-- extend conveyor drawing into gaps on corners

 ## more tiles
 - transmitter.  maybe 3 different colors